humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-03-13-its-time-to-start-using-javascript-strict-mode.md

 This may not seem like a big deal, however, it can cause big problems in our world of aggressive script concatenation.
 All it takes is one script to include the pragma globally for every script its concatenated with to be switch into strict mode (potentially revealing errors you never would have anticipated).

-For that reason, it&#8217;s best to only use strict mode inside of functions, such as:
+For that reason, it's best to only use strict mode inside of functions, such as:

     function doSomething() {
         "use strict";